 1. Umbrellas

-Umbrellas are probably one of the studio equipment that people often encounter.
+Umbrellas are one of the studio equipment items that people often encounter.
 As the name suggests, this lighting kit is shaped like an umbrella.

 This one tool generally has a white or silver color with a black outside to muffle light from the outside.

-To use it, you simply shoot a light at the inside of the umbrella to reflect the light.
+To use it, you shoot a light into the inside of the umbrella to reflect the light.
 After that, you’ll have a bigger, softer light source.

 2. Softboxes

-Softboxes are lighting tools that you will often encounter in a studio environment.
+Softboxes are lighting tools commonly found in studio environments.
 This one tool has many variations of shape and size.

-This one tool has more or less the same role as an umbrella.
-The difference is, softboxes are known to be easier to navigate and can also be combined with other tools, such as grids.
+This one tool has a role similar to that of an umbrella.
+The difference is that softboxes are known to be easier to navigate and can also be combined with other tools, such as grids.

 This flexible nature makes softboxes a favorite modifier for many photographers.